davidtheclark/list-selectors/README.md

 npm install list-selectors
 ```

+Version 2+ is compatible with PostCSS 5.
+(Earlier versions are compatible with PostCSS 4.)

 ## What it Does

 While PostCSS parses the input stylesheet(s), `list-selectors` aggregates a list of all the selectors used.
 Then it alphabetizes them, extracts the simple selectors, sorts and categorizes those, and spits out an object — with which you can do what you will (some ideas [below](#why)).